metapensiero/metapensiero.pj/README.rst

         }

-Only direct descendants of ``Exception`` are threated especially, but just for them to be meaningful in js-land and to be detectable with ``instanceof`` in catch statements.
+Only direct descendants of ``Exception`` are threated especially, but just for them to be meaningful in JS land and to be detectable with ``instanceof`` in catch statements.